 Bernoulli’s Equation for Pump Sizing:

-The volute in the centrifugal pump casing converts the velocity of the fluid into the pressure energy by increasing the flow area.
-Here the conversion of kinetic energy into the pressure energy is according to Bernoulli’s equation.
+The volute in the centrifugal pump casing converts the velocity of the fluid into pressure energy by increasing the flow area.
+Here the conversion of kinetic energy into pressure energy is according to Bernoulli’s equation.

 The pump head requirement is also decided by applying Bernoulli’s equation.